Level crossings in the United Kingdom: MCB-OD – manually controlled barriers monitored by obstacle detection

 These crossings are MCBs except that instead of a signaller, the obstacle detection equipment monitors the closure of the crossing and determines that the crossing is clear before releasing the protecting signal.
 The crossing is initiated by approaching trains and has no direct signaller involvement when working normally, apart from monitoring the process.
 The obstacle detection uses LIDAR and RADAR systems to detect that the crossing is clear, if it is not the sequence is disrupted and any approaching train would come to a stand at the protecting signal.
 The signaller would then be required to initiate an alternative operating procedure.
 This type of crossing has become much more common on many lines throughout the country and these crossings are now considered the safest of the modern types.
 The first crossing of this type was developed and tested in 2010, at a level crossing at Filey, North Yorkshire however this crossing has now been converted to an MCB-CCTV with a small amount of equipment from the MCB-OD crossing remaining.

 MCB-OC – manually controlled barrier crossing on call

 These crossings are exactly the same as MCB-CCTV crossings except the barriers stay down and the lights stay off.
 When a user wants to cross, they have to press a button to notify the signaller, who will raise the barriers if there is no train.
 Then, after 1-1.5 minutes, the amber light illuminates and the red lights flash like a train was coming.
+At some crossings, the barrier won't go down until the next train is due.
 The level crossing's alarm sounds too.
 The barriers close.
 After closing, the lights stop flashing.
-There are only a handful of these in the UK, one being at Barnetby, Lincolnshire.
+There are only a handful of these in the UK, one being at Barnetby, Lincolnshire and Retford, Nottinghamshire.